captainzero93/extract-unet-safetensor/README.md

 This tool helps you extract UNets from full checkpoints, allowing you to take advantage of these space-saving benefits across SD 1.5, SDXL, and open-source FLUX models.

-## FLUX Model Support
-This tool supports UNet extraction for open-source FLUX models, including:
-FLUX Dev: A mid-range version with open weights for non-commercial use.
-FLUX Schnell: A faster version optimized for lower-end GPUs.

 ## Features

 - Supports SD 1.5, SDXL, and FLUX model architectures